 Nigerian Ports Authority

-Lease of Container Terminal at the Apapa Port Complex and certain immovable property affixed to the Premises, and make certain improvements to the Lease Property as further describe in the development plan.
+Lease of container terminal at the Apapa Port Complex and certain immovable property affixed to the premises, and make certain improvements to the lease property, as further described in the development plan.

-During the concession term, the Lessee is expected to utilize the Fixed Assets and such other assets to be added to the Lease Property for: 1. the handling and delivery services for the cargoes, including without limitation stevedoring, loading and unloading of vessels, transporting, sorting, storage and the procurement, operation and maintenance of equipment for the foregoing; 2. the repair and maintenance of the Fixed Assets.
-B Other services: 1. warehousing, stuffing and stripping/unstuffing, cleaning and fumigating, and consolidation, and the procurement,operation and maintenance of equipment for the foregoing; 2. ship shore handling of supplies for vessels 3. oversized cargo handling services; 4. terminal handling; 5. inland depot transfers; and 6. all other activities necessary to conduct Operations.
+During the concession term, the lessee is expected to utilize the fixed assets and such other assets to be added to the lease property for: 1. handling and delivery services for the cargoes, including without limitation stevedoring, loading and unloading of vessels, transporting, sorting, storage, and the procurement, operation, and maintenance of equipment for the foregoing; and 2. repair and maintenance of the fixed assets.
+Other services: 1. warehousing, stuffing and stripping/unstuffing, cleaning and fumigating, and consolidation, and the procurement, operation, and maintenance of equipment for the foregoing; 2. ship-to-shore handling of supplies for vessels; 3. oversized cargo handling services; 4. terminal handling; 5. inland depot transfers; and 6. all other activities necessary to conduct operations.

 Appointment of Transaction Advisers